eujc21/reactables/README.md

 **- width: Number, String**
 **- justify: String('left', 'center', 'right')**

-The provided Object should contain properites contained in tableData objects.
+The provided Object should contain properties contained in tableData objects.
 The headings properties can either be a String, modifying the column heading, or an Object modifying multiple properties.
 ```javascript
 <Table